Authored by the expert who managed and guided the team behind the Japan Property Pack

 Are there minimum-stay rules and maximum nights-per-year caps for Airbnbs in Sapporo as of 2026?

-As of the first half of 2026, Sapporo has no citywide minimum-stay requirement, but all hosts face the national maximum of 180 operating days per fiscal year (April 1 to March 31).
+As of early 2026, Sapporo has no general citywide minimum-stay rule for normal minpaku, but the national cap is 180 operating days per notified residence per year.

 Do I have to live there, or can I Airbnb a secondary home in Sapporo right now?